 3 simple steps to set up geofencing marketing campaigns:

-- Connect your app to physical places using Geofences.
+- Set up your physical places using Geofences.

-- Deliver relevant notifications when users enter, leave or dwell in specific locations.
+- Deliver contextualized notifications when users enter, leave or dwell in specific locations.

 Why do businesses need to use geofencing marketing?